yanbinc2/ME_codes/README.md

 #
 (c) Execution procedures:
-1. Run "SpecClust.R" to generate the candidates seed regions.
+1. Run 'SpecClust.R' to generate the candidates seed regions.
 It outputs one file, shown in the following section.
 2. Copy two output files from phase2 into the phase2and4/data/.
-Hyperparameter "MNIST_generate_seedregions_params.txt" is in phase2and4/data/ already.
-Run "generate_seedregions_package.m" to generate the seed regions.
+Hyperparameter 'MNIST_generate_seedregions_params.txt' is in phase2and4/data/ already.
+Run 'generate_seedregions_package.m' to generate the seed regions.
 It outputs three files, shown in the following section.
 3. Copy three output files from phase2 into the phase3/data/.
-Run "main_phase3.ipynb".
+Run 'main_phase3.ipynb'.
 It outputs several immediate pickle files and three mat files.
 The users may ignore pickle files.
 Three mat files are the data prepared for the next phase 4.
-The three mat files are "results_of_original.mat", "results_of_combination.mat" and "results_of_removal.mat".
+The three mat files are 'results_of_original.mat', 'results_of_combination.mat' and 'results_of_removal.mat'.
 4. Copy three output files from phase3 into the phase2and4/data/.
-Hyperparameter "MNIST_merge_seedregions_params.txt" is in phase2and4/data/ already.
-Run "merge_seedregions_package.m" to get merging tables.
+Hyperparameter 'MNIST_merge_seedregions_params.txt' is in phase2and4/data/ already.
+Run 'merge_seedregions_package.m' to get merging tables.
 It outputs one file, shown in the following section.
 5. Copy one output file from phase4 into the phase5/data/.
-Run "main_phase5.ipynb" to obtain the clustering results.
-It outputs "accu_history.csv" to evaluate the accuracy as well.
+Run 'main_phase5.ipynb' to obtain the clustering results.
+It outputs 'accu_history.csv' to evaluate the accuracy as well.